Josefinekihlstrom/Plant-Memory/README.md

 2. ..that is easy to navigate through.
 3. ..that doesn't require compeeting agianst the clock.
 4. ..that has a nice and clean design.
-5. ..that doesn't play too loud and stressing audio effects on everything you click.
+5. ..that doesn't play too loud and stressing audio effects on everything I click.
-6. ..that I can come back to and see my old scores.
+6. ..that I can see what my previous score was.
 7. ..that I can come back to and play to get my mind off something.
 With a mindfulness aspect.
 8. ..that I can play to practise my memory skills.
 9. ..that I can play at night with a darker theme.